-Pioneerland Library System's responses to the internal control findings identified in our audit have been included in the Schedule of Findings and Recommendations.
-The Pioneerland Library System's responses were not subject to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Pioneerland Library System's response to the findings identified in our audit is described in the accompanying Schedule of Findings and Recommendations.
+The Pioneerland Library System's response was not subject to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.